 After lengthy discussions, we reached a compromise that saw an additional 10 acres of park space guaranteed, supplemental to the initial 50 acres outlined in the framework.

-Furthermore, I introduced and ordinance in May 2016 stipulating that 90% of all payments made by North Branch developers, in exchange for increased density for new development projects, would support vital transportation, infrastructure and open space improvements within corridor.
+Furthermore, I introduced an ordinance in May 2016 stipulating that 90% of all payments made by North Branch developers, in exchange for increased density for new development projects, would support vital transportation, infrastructure and open space improvements within the corridor.

 The ordinance spurred negotiations with the development community.
 Ultimately, we settled on 70% of the revenues generated by the city from developer impact fees would remain for local improvements - a substantial increase from zero financial commitments outlined in the original framework.

 After reaching consensus on the framework plan to move forward, I testified in support at Plan Commission and City Council.

 As I mention in my testimony, the passing of the framework is a beginning, not an ending.
 There is much work that lies ahead, and I look forward to facilitating a transparent, inclusive process where the community helps shape a new North Branch.

 Introductory Remarks at December 2016 North Branch Public Meeting